Michael O'Neill's men have travelled to Ljubljana to face Slovenia on Thursday

 and live on Freeview channel 276

-Michael O'Neill's men have travelled to Ljubljana to face Slovenia tomorrow in the first of an away doubleheader still with only three points from their opening four qualifiers in Group H, with those earned away to minnows San Marino in their opening fixture.
+Michael O'Neill's men have travelled to Ljubljana to face Slovenia on Thursday in the first of an away doubleheader still with only three points from their opening four qualifiers in Group H, with those earned away to minnows San Marino in their opening fixture.

 Since then Northern Ireland have suffered three consecutive 1-0 defeats, losing at home to Finland and Sunday's opponents Kazakhstan either side of a narrow loss to Denmark in Copenhagen.